Design emails accessible to all

 - Avoid too many italic or bold chunks of text or phrases

-- Check the contrast between the font color and the background (Colour Contrast Analyzer) and limit the total number of colors used
+- Check the contrast between the font color and the background using the tool Color Contrast Analyser for example and limit the total number of colors used

 - Use a neutral background: no decorative paper letter or background images